necopinus/necopinus.xyz/newsletters/2018-10-03-other-decisions-can-be-made.md

 Here's the thing: Baring black swan technological break-throughs, there are four broad scenarios for addressing climate change (the scenarios for addressing other environmental crises are similar):

 * MODERATE EMISSION CUTS AND A CONCERTED EFFORT TO INCREASE EFFICIENCY WITHOUT ANY SIGNIFICANT GLOBAL ECONOMIC ADJUSTMENT.
 This is basically the "consensus" political choice.
 It's also obviously not what's happening, nor does it seem to be compatible with our current best understanding of climate dynamics.
-Attempting to more-or-less preserved the existing social/political/economic order would have been in the cards if we began seriously pursuing decarbonization in the 1970s or 1980s, instead of...
-The 2020s?
+Attempting to more-or-less preserved the existing social/political/economic order would have been in the cards if we began seriously pursuing decarbonization in the 1970s or 1980s, instead of… The 2020s?
 Never?
 * MAJOR EMISSION CUTS COUPLED WITH SIGNIFICANT ADJUSTMENTS IN THE GLOBAL ECONOMY.
 This is what many climate and environmental activists argue for, though I don't think the more moderate among them really grasp the magnitude of the social and economic changes required.
 Cutting emissions fast enough in an already warming world means globally reconfiguring how we generate power, how we handle the construction of cities and transportation networks, and how we approach farming and the management of natural resources.
 Again, had we started serious pursuing this approach in the 1990s or 2000s it's likely the existing order could have been largely preserved.
 But now the only way forward is for the western nations to begin taking the challenge seriously internally while at the same time transferring significant technology and wealth to developing countries to enable them to "leapfrog" current developmental patterns.
 Consequently, actually cutting emissions fast enough to avoid worst-case scenarios will likely also significantly narrow the global wealth gap.
 * DO NOTHING SIGNIFICANT.
 What we actually seem to be doing.
-Unlike many, I don't think that this is an existential choice, but I do think that while wealthy nations and individuals will use the resources at their disposal to adapt, everyone else will...
-Not be so lucky.
+Unlike many, I don't think that this is an existential choice, but I do think that while wealthy nations and individuals will use the resources at their disposal to adapt, everyone else will… Not be so lucky.
 And because global environmental crises compound with time, the cycle of delay followed by diversion of resources by the wealthy for their own adaptation needs will result in an ever worsening situation for ever greater numbers of people.
 This is William Gibson's "jackpot" by way of "Lazarus".
 A lot of people will die, but it will take a long time, and along the way those that make it will be able to preserve a certain level of plausible moral deniability.
 * GLOBAL GENOCIDE.
 The environmental crises we face are basically all due to saturated "waste sinks", and since we don't know how to increase the capacity of these sinks, the only other solution is to reduce our waste stream *significantly*.
 We can do this using social and technological levers (the first two scenarios), or we can do it by *reducing the number of humans* (this and the previous scenarios).
 The more quickly we reduce the waste flows, the better off the survivors will be.
 The dark counterpart of the second scenario, where we reduce the number of survivors slowly, is thus "solving" ecological crises by *purposefully killing billions of people*.
 Fortunately, even the most monstrous among us don't seem to have a commitment to this course of action, but I worry that it will become progressively easier for the previous scenario to slide into this one as global environmental stressors worsen.

-I think what we're seeing in the Trump administration is an all-but-explicit commitment by US elites to the third scenario (DO NOTHING SIGNIFICANT) and the preservation (if not enhancement) of the current elite's relative power...
-Even if that ultimately means a far more diminished world, in just about every sense, for us all.
+I think what we're seeing in the Trump administration is an all-but-explicit commitment by US elites to the third scenario (DO NOTHING SIGNIFICANT) and the preservation (if not enhancement) of the current elite's relative power… Even if that ultimately means a far more diminished world, in just about every sense, for us all.

 * [Trump Administration Sees a 7-Degree Rise in Global Temperatures by 2100](https://www.washingtonpost.com/national/health-science/trump-administration-sees-a-7-degree-rise-in-global-temperatures-by-2100/2018/09/27/b9c6fada-bb45-11e8-bdc0-90f81cc58c5d_story.html)
 * [EPA analysis of its own new climate proposal: thousands of people will die](https://www.vox.com/2018/8/21/17763916/epa-clean-power-plan-affordable-clean-energy)